xendk/bandaid/README.md

 ### Patching ###

-    drush bandaid-patch <url of patch> [project path]
+    drush bandaid-patch <url of patch|d.o issue> [project path]

 Project path is the path to the project you want to patch.
 Optional if you are issuing the command from the module's or projects's directory.

 Example:

-    drush bandaid-patch https://drupal.org/files/issues/panels-new-pane-alter-1985980-5.patch sites/all/modules/contrib/panels
+    drush bandaid-patch https://www.drupal.org/node/1985980#comment-8596585 sites/all/modules/contrib/panels

-Will patch the module with the given patch, and if successful, ask for the URL of the issue, and pop up your editor for a reason for patching (to remind your future you why you did this in the first place).
+Will patch the module with the patch from the fifth comment (cid 8596585), and if successful pop up your editor for a reason for patching (to remind your future you why you did this in the first place).
 This information will be written to a .yml file next to the module directory.
 You can edit the yaml file if the need be, but be aware that it's used by the following commands.

+For issue urls, the "home" of the patch is automatically set to the issue url, for urls pointing directly to the patch, it will ask the you.

+If supplied an issue url that doesn't point to a specific comment, it'll list the found patches and ask which to use.

 If you don't like the interactive questions, these can be supplied with the `--home` and `--reason` options.